M.A. in International Studies

 M.A. – Japan Studies

 Because of the crucial importance of language skills in understanding Japan, students in the Japan Studies program are strongly encouraged to study Japanese to as advanced a level as possible.
-The opportunity to do so is provided by strong Japanese language teaching in the Department of Asian Languages and Literature, the Technical Japanese Program of the College of Engineering, and the Jackson School.
-Courses in these departments focus on readings in literature and the humanities, natural and technical sciences, and the social sciences.

 The University of Washington has a long-standing commitment to the study of Japan, and its programs on East Asia are consistently ranked among the best in the nation.
 Japan-related curricula are offered in many of the University’s departments and professional schools.
 Similarly active programs focusing on other world regions make the University of Washington a rich environment for study and enable students to gain a comparative international perspective.

 A summary of the curriculum is provided below.
 A detailed description of the entire program curriculum, policies and procedures can be found in the Japan Studies handbook.